ethankennerly/as2cs/README.md

   http://stackoverflow.com/questions/3487690/multidimentional-vector-in-as3
  * Prefix import of generic list. using System.Collections.Generic;
+ * ActionScript untyped Array to C# ArrayList data type.

 Not supported
 =============

  * If you'd like to request a pull or fork to add a feature, that'd be appreciated!

- * ActionScript Array to C# ArrayList data type.
+ * C# typed Array to ActionScript typed Vector.
  * ActionScript Object and Dictionary to C# Hashtable data type.
  * Array literal.
  * Hash literal.